0xfdbu/ethonline2025/AVAIL_FEEDBACK.md

 - **Setup and Wallet Integration**: The `useNexus` hook integrated seamlessly with AppKit and Wagmi, requiring minimal configuration (~10 minutes).
 Documentation clearly outlines provider handling, with the automatic initialization on connection/disconnection reducing boilerplate.
 See screenshot of implementation in `Header.tsx`: [docs/sdk-init.png](docs/sdk-init.png).

 - **Unified Balances**: The `getUnifiedBalance(symbol)` method performed reliably, enabling a portfolio dropdown in the header (limited to ETH, USDC, USDT).
 It efficiently aggregates across multiple chains, with the `breakdown` array ideal for total value computations.
-Real-time loading demo: [docs/balances-dropdown.gif](docs/balances-dropdown.gif).
+See screenshot of balances dropdown: [docs/balances-dropdown.png](docs/balances-dropdown.png).

 - **Intent Creation and Querying**: `createIntent` and `getMyIntents` executed as expected, supporting quote simulation and execution.
 Pagination parameters facilitated fetching up to 20 intents, with status filtering.
 Documentation examples were directly applicable.
 Explorer grid visualization: [docs/intents-grid.png](docs/intents-grid.png).